rackerlabs/docs-style-guide/style-guide/style/trademarks.rst

-   To see if there is a trademark or registered trademark for a new company or software name that you use in your content, it's always a good idea to do research on the Internet and make sure that you are following any specified trademark guidelines.
+   To see if there is a trademark or registered trademark for a new company or software name that you use in your content, it's always a good idea to do research on the Internet and ensure that you are following any specified trademark guidelines.
 You can also use the `Unites States Patent and  Trademark Office site <https://www.uspto.gov/trademark>`_ and search by using their **Find It** Fast link.